aspotdot/qmk_firmware/keyboards/handwired/3dcx_macro/README.md

-A ProMicro powered handwired macro pad with rotary encoder set up to pair with a 3d Spacemouse.
+A ProMicro powered handwired macro pad with rotary encoder made to pair with a 3d Spacemouse.
 The macro pad sits around the spacemouse to provided additional buttons and number pad.

 - Keyboard Maintainer: aspotdot